 Santa Cruz, Galapagos Islands

-In our constant quest to offer exclusive immersions in nature, we are pleased to include a unique one-night deluxe camping excursion on all scheduled Galapagos adventures.
-Ascending from the sea into the highlands of Santa Cruz, we reach Natural Habitat's exclusive Tortoise Camp, perched high on a hillside overlooking the Pacific Ocean.
-Here amid lush mountains, scalesia forest and volcanic caves—native habitat for wild tortoises—guests enjoy an intimate encounter with nature found nowhere else in the Galapagos.
-The environs around our campsite are home to several dozen giant tortoises, seen at the campsite from June through February.
-During the months of March through June, the giant tortoises generally move to lower elevations, though a handful sometimes stay at the campsite.
+In our constant quest to offer exclusive and distinctive immersions in nature, we are pleased to include this unique one-night camping excursion on all scheduled Galapagos adventures.
+Ascend from the sea into the highlands of Santa Cruz to reach Natural Habitat's exclusive Tortoise Camp, set on a gently rolling mountainside overlooking the distant Pacific Ocean.
+Here amid lush scalesia forest and subterranean lava caves, guests have an intimate encounter with nature found nowhere else in the Galapagos.
+The environs around our camp are native habitat for several dozen Galapagos giant tortoises, which we regularly see from camp from July through February.
+From March through June, the giant tortoises generally move to lower elevations, though a handful sometimes remain at the campsite.
 During these months, we make an excursion to a nearby tortoise reserve for close-up sightings.